-The Deep Power-Down command sequence: CS# goes low \rightarrow sending Deep Power-Down command \rightarrow CS# goes high.
+The Deep Power-Down command sequence: CS# goes low $\rightarrow$ sending Deep Power-Down command $\rightarrow$ CS# goes high.
 The command sequence is shown in Figure 22.
 CS# must be driven high after the eighth bit of the command code has been latched in; otherwise the Deep Power-Down (DP) command is not executed.
-As soon as CS# is driven high, it requires a delay of t{DP} before the supply current is reduced to t{CC2} and the Deep Power-Down Mode is entered.
+As soon as CS# is driven high, it requires a delay of $t{DP}$ before the supply current is reduced to $I{CC2}$ and the Deep Power-Down Mode is entered.
 Any Deep Power-Down (DP) command, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.

-Figure 22.
+Figure 25.
 Deep Power-Down Sequence Diagram

-7.21.
-Release from Deep Power-Down and Read Device ID (RDI) (ABH)
+7.22.
+Release from Deep Power-Down or High Performance Mode and Read Device ID (RDI) (ABH)

-The Release from Power-Down and Read Device ID command is a multi-purpose command.
-It can be used to release the device from the Power-Down state or obtain the devices electronic identification (ID) number.
+The Release from Power-Down or High Performance Mode / Device ID command is a multi-purpose command.
+It can be used to release the device from the Power-Down state or High Performance Mode or obtain the devices electronic identification (ID) number.

-To release the device from the Power-Down state, the command is issued by driving the CS# pin low, shifting the instruction code "ABH" and driving CS# high as shown in Figure 23.
-Release from Power-Down will take the time duration of t{RES1} (See AC Characteristics) before the device will resume normal operation and other command are accepted.
-The CS# pin must remain high during the t{RES1} time duration.
+To release the device from the Power-Down state or High Performance Mode, the command is issued by driving the CS# pin low, shifting the instruction code "ABH" and driving CS# high as shown in Figure 26.
+Release from Power-Down will take the time duration of tRES1 (See AC Characteristics) before the device will resume normal operation and other command are accepted.
+The CS# pin must remain high during the tRES1 time duration.

 When used only to obtain the Device ID while not in the Power-Down state, the command is initiated by driving the CS# pin low and shifting the instruction code "ABH" followed by 3-dummy byte.
-The Device ID bits are then shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in Figure 24.
-The Device ID value for the GD25Q128C is listed in Manufacturer and Device Identification table.
+The Device ID bits are then shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in Figure27.
+The Device ID value for the GD25VQ41B is listed in Manufacturer and Device Identification table.
 The Device ID can be read continuously.
 The command is completed by driving CS# high.

-When used to release the device from the Power-Down state and obtain the Device ID, the command is the same as previously described, and shown in Figure24, except that after CS# is driven high it must remain high for a time duration of t{RES2} (See AC Characteristics).
+When used to release the device from the Power-Down state and obtain the Device ID, the command is the same as previously described, and shown in Figure27, except that after CS# is driven high it must remain high for a time duration of tRES2 (See AC Characteristics).
 After this time duration the device will resume normal operation and other command will be accepted.
 If the Release from Power-Down / Device ID command is issued while an Erase, Program or Write cycle is in process (when WIP equal 1) the command is ignored and will not have any effects on the current cycle.

-Figure 23.
-Release Power-Down Sequence Diagram
+Figure 26.
+Release Power-Down Sequence or High Performance Mode Sequence Diagram

-Figure24a.
-Release Power-Down/Read Device ID Sequence Diagram (QPI)
+Figure 27.
+Release Power-Down/Read Device ID Sequence Diagram

-7.22.
+7.23.
 Read Manufacture ID/ Device ID (REMS) (90H)